raspberrypilearning/looping-alt/en/step_2.md

 Have a look at these [Looping sprites](https://scratch.mit.edu/studios/27014672){:target="_blank"} from the Raspberry Pi Foundation Scratch studio.

+Click the green flag on a project to see the code run.

 Click `See inside` below a project to investigate its code.
 Each sprite has a different **algorithm** which makes each sprite's movement unique.

 **Tip:** Professional programmers explore and take inspiration from code created by other programmers.